Ashchurch–Barnt Green line

 It opened in stages between 1859 and 1868, built by the Redditch Railway, the Midland Railway and the Evesham and Redditch Railway.
 All these sections were affiliated to the Midland Railway and amalgamated with it.
 When complete, the line formed a useful route for goods services avoiding the congested and difficult route via the Lickey Incline.
 It became more important when a line from Stratford on Avon to Broom was opened in 1879, bringing through goods traffic to the route.
 Long-distance goods services were diverted away from the line over other routes after 1960, and the line declined steeply.
 It was closed south of Redditch in stages in 1962 and 1963.

 Today the northernmost stretch between Barnt Green and Redditch is still in operation as a branch of the Cross-City Line.
 This has enjoyed a revival of its passenger services in recent years.
 At the other end, a very short length of the original line serves an MoD depot at Ashchurch.
 The remainder of the line is disused.

 Birmingham and Gloucester Railway

 The Birmingham and Gloucester Railway opened throughout in 1840.
 With the Bristol and Gloucester Railway, it formed a through route between the dominant manufacturing districts of the West Midlands, and the important port of Bristol.
 The principal objective of the promoters of the Birmingham and Gloucester Railway was to achieve a trunk route between those important centres, and in devising its route, they paid little heed to the agricultural districts of the Vale of Evesham, ("one of Britain's richest") and other areas of Worcestershire and Gloucestershire.
+It was to become part of the Midland Railway.